Effective Date: January 29, 2021.

 2. HOW WE USE THE INFORMATION WE OBTAIN.

-In addition, KMC may share your KMC-Collected Personally Identifiable Information (as well as your other Personally Identifiable Information and your non-Personally Identifiable Information), in connection with or during negotiations of any proposed or actual financing of our business, or merger, purchase, sale, joint venture, or any other type of acquisition or business combination of all or any portion of KMC assets, or transfer of all or a portion of KMC’s business to another company, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding (“Corporate Transactions”).
+In addition, KMC may disclose your Personally Identifiable Information in connection with or during negotiations of any proposed or actual financing of our business, or merger, purchase, sale, joint venture, or any other type of acquisition or business combination of all or any portion of KMC assets, or transfer of all or a portion of KMC’s business to another company, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding (“Corporate Transactions”).

 4. Sweepstakes, Contests, and Promotions.

-6. Third-Party Content, Third-Party Services, Social Features, Advertising and Analytics.
+5. Third-Party Content, Third-Party Services, Advertising, and Analytics.

-The Service may include hyperlinks to, or include on or in connection with, the Service (e.g., apps, plug-ins, application programming interfaces (“API”), and software development kits (“SDK”)), websites, locations, platforms, applications or services operated by third parties (“Third-Party Service(s)”).
-These Third-Party Services may use their own cookies, web beacons, and other Tracking Technology to independently collect information about you and may solicit Personally Identifiable Information from you.
+The Service may include hyperlinks to, or include on or in connection with, the Service (e.g., apps, plug-ins, application programming interfaces (“APIs”), and software development kits (“SDKs”)), websites, locations, platforms, applications or services operated by third parties (“Third-Party Service(s)”).
+Third parties may use their own cookies, web beacons, and other Tracking Technology to collect information about you and use that information to provide measurement services, and target and deliver ads.

-Certain functionalities on the Service permit interactions that you initiate between the Service and certain Third-Party Services, such as third-party social networks (“Social Features”).
-Examples of Social Features include: enabling you to send content such as contacts and photos between the Service and a Third-Party Service; “liking” or “sharing” KMC’s content.
-If you use Social Features, and potentially other Third-Party Services, information you post or provide access to may be publicly displayed on the Service (see Section 5) or by the Third-Party Service that you use.
-Similarly, if you post information on a third-party service that references the Service (e.g., by using a hashtag associated with KMC or Affiliates in a tweet or status update), your post may be used on or in connection with the Service or otherwise by KMC and Affiliates.
-Also, both KMC and the third party may have access to certain information about you and your use of the Service and any Third-Party Service.
+If you post information on a third-party service that references the Service (e.g., by using a hashtag associated with KMC or Affiliates in a tweet or status update), your post may be used on or in connection with the Service or otherwise by KMC and Affiliates.
+KMC and the third party may have access to certain information about you and your use of the Service and any Third-Party Service.

 KMC may engage and work with Service Providers and other third parties to serve advertisements on the Service and/or on third-party services.
 Some of these ads may be tailored to your interest based on your browsing of the Service and elsewhere on the Internet, which may include use of precise location and/or Cross-device Data, sometimes referred to as “interest-based advertising” and “online behavioral advertising” (“Interest-based Advertising”), which may include sending you an ad on a third-party service after you have left the Service (i.e., “retargeting”).